Now, more than ever, it’s important to be mindful of your in-home water usage. Here are some quick tips to help you save water inside your home.

-Use a broom or rake instead of water to remove leaves, clippings, debris to clean driveways or walkways.
+Use a broom or rake instead of water to remove leaves, clippings and other debris, from driveways or walkways.

-Adjust irrigation system settings as needed to reduce watering time duration and frequency.
+Adjust irrigation system settings as needed to reduce watering time and frequency.

 Rinse car once, wash from bucket of soapy water, rinse quickly again.

-Used water is fine for chrome, hub caps, wheels.
+Used water is fine for chrome, hub caps and wheels.

 Keep level low to minimize splashing.
 Use a cover to slow evaporation (keeps water cleaner, too).

-Check walls, filtration systems, inlets; repair where needed.
+Check walls, filtration systems and inlets; repair where needed.